|Policy Title: Financial Conflicts of Interest in Public Health Service Funded Programs||Category: Academic Affairs/Faculty|

 |Print Version: Click Here to Print|

 PURPOSE OF THIS POLICY

 The U.S. Department of Health and Human Services (HHS) has issued revised financial conflict of interest regulations that apply to Public Health Service (PHS*)-funded sponsored projects at CSU.
-The revised regulation “promotes objectivity in research by establishing standards that provide a reasonable expectation that the design, conduct, and reporting of research funded under PHS grants or cooperative agreements will be free from bias resulting from financial conflicts of interest,” (Specifically, compliance is required by 42 CFR Part 50, Subpart F for grants and cooperative agreements and 45 CFR Part 94 for research contracts, collectively referred to herein as the “Regulation”).
+The revised regulation “promotes objectivity in research by establishing standards that provide a reasonable expectation that the design, conduct, and reporting of research funded under PHS grants or cooperative agreements will be free from bias resulting from financial conflicts of interest.”
+Specifically, compliance is required by 42 CFR Part 50, Subpart F for grants and cooperative agreements and 45 CFR Part 94 for research contracts, collectively referred to here as the “Regulation”.

-This policy is also intended to protect Investigators from unwarranted or erroneous charges of failing to disclose Financial Conflicts of Interest by providing an approved, institutional mechanism for objective review and approval of Financial Interests.
+This policy is also intended to protect Investigators from unwarranted or mistaken charges of not disclosing Financial Conflicts of Interest by providing an approved, institutional mechanism for objective review and approval of Financial Interests.